Prince-Csaba/Prince-Csaba/README.md

 ## I am passionate about learning and cutting-edge technologies.

 - 🤔 I’m looking for a part time/full time Frontend developer job at Budapest.
-- 🔭 I’m currently working on final touches of [Völgylovarda website](https://prince-csaba.github.io/volgylovarda/index.html)
+- 🔭 I’m currently working on final touches of [Sunrisefitness website](https://sunrisefitness.hu)
-- 🌱 I’m currently learning on repeating the basics of JavaScript, Next.Js.
+- 🌱 I’m currently learning on repeating the basics of JavaScript.
   <!-- - 👯 I’m looking to collaborate on ... -->
   <!-- - 😄 Pronouns: ... -->
 - 💬 Ask me about board game rules / the last book I read.